tom-clik/cferrorHandler/README.md

 ## Background

-The error handler is a "proper" component that is instantiated when an error occurs, e.g.
+The error handler is a component that is instantiated when an error occurs, e.g.

 ```cfscript
 onError(e) {